MattKalinowski/Treasury/README.md

 # Treasury

 Treasury is a simple app for managing your personal savings.
+It's my first "real" app with GUI.

 ### Prerequisites